-Our findings from this comparative analysis--the magnon energy renormalization is more pronounced in the triple-${\mathbf{Q}}$ phase--hints at its microscopic origin.
-In \CTS{}, potential origins for this renormalization include: (i) interactions between magnons and conduction electrons (i.e., renormalization by the Stoner continuum), and (ii) magnon-magnon interactions (i.e., renormalization by the multi-magnon continuum).
+The magnon energy renormalization pronounced only in the triple-${\mathbf{Q}}$ phase hints at its microscopic origin.
+In \CTS{}, possible origins for this renormalization include: (i) interactions between magnons and conduction electrons (i.e., renormalization by the Stoner continuum), and (ii) magnon-magnon interactions (i.e., renormalization by the multi-magnon continuum).
 However, these two factors depend differently on the detailed spin configuration.
-The second mechanism is significantly enhanced when a magnetic structure becomes noncollinear due to the generation of cubic vertices \cite{Noncollinear_SWT1, Noncollinear_SWT2, RMP_Mdecay}.
+The second mechanism is significantly enhanced when a magnetic structure becomes noncollinear due to the generation of cubic vertices~\cite{Noncollinear_SWT1, Noncollinear_SWT2, RMP_Mdecay}.
 This leads to significantly larger magnon decay and renormalization in the noncollinear triple-${\mathbf{Q}}$ ordering compared to the collinear single-${\mathbf{Q}}$ ordering.
-On the other hand, the effect of the Stoner continuum is anticipated to be similar in both magnetic structures or even smaller in a noncollinear magnet since a Stoner excitation process requires a full spin flip.
-See Appendix I for further explanation.
+On the other hand, the effect of the Stoner continuum is anticipated to be similar in both magnetic structures, or even smaller in a noncollinear magnet since a Stoner excitation process requires a full spin flip.
+See Appendix K for further explanation.
 Thus, our observation agrees better with the magnon-magnon interaction mechanism, suggesting that it is the primary origin of energy renormalization.